Want to know how to plan your trips? Are you planning a trip and don’t know where to start?

 We tried it in Amsterdam and some cities in the Netherlands and on Barcelona’s outskirts; we did a 10km tour along the coast, and it’s super cool!

-Those who laziness their bike can choose the electric bike or electric scooters that are increasingly seen in the cities.
+Those who lazily their bike can choose electric bike or electric scooters are increasingly seen in the cities.

 Step 5.
 What to see and visit?

 When planning your trip, you want to know the essential places to visit, the best free things to do, and the best tours & excursions at your destination.